guettli/programming-guidelines/README.md

 ### Cron Jobs

 A server exists to serve.
 If the server does not receive requests, why should the server do something?
-This results into my rule of thumb:
+This results in my rule of thumb:
 Avoid cron jobs.

-Sometimes you need to have a cron job for house keeping stuff.
+Sometimes you need to have a cron job for housekeeping.

 Keep cron jobs simple.

-In general there are two ways to configure the arguments of a cron job:
+In general, there are two ways to configure the arguments of a cron job:

 -   the command line arguments which are part of the crontab line
 -   additional source of configuration: config files or config from a database

 Avoid mixing these two ways of configuring a cron job.
-I prefer to configure the cron job via the later of both ways.
+I prefer to configure the cron job via the latter of both ways.
 This keeps the cron job simple.
-My guide line: Do not configure the cron job via optional command line arguments.
-Only use required arguments.
+My guideline: Do not configure the cron job via optional command-line arguments.
+Only use the required arguments.

 ### SSH to production-server

 I still do interactive logins to production remote-server (mostly via ssh).
 But I want to reduce it.

 Sooner or later you will make a typo.
-See this article from GitLab for a exciting report what happened during a denial of service:
+See this article from GitLab for an exciting report on what happened during a denial of service:
 <https://about.gitlab.com/2017/02/01/gitlab-dot-com-database-incident/>
 We are humans, and humans make mistakes.
 Automation helps to reduce the risk of data loss.